Virtual Library

 These include all secondary research sources such as books, articles and websites, and all resources used for the primary research, including interviews and focus groups.
 An acknowledgement of how each of your sources and resources assisted in your research, needs to be included in your Annotated Resource List.

-For each individual source/resource you should comment on their usefulness, reliability, bias and validity
+For each individual source/resource you should comment on their usefulness, reliability, bias and validity.

 The sources/resources in your Resource List should be organised by type and sub-type.